BROTHER

 BRIEF

-Commissioned by Brother Sewing for the joint US and European launch of the Aveneer EV1 — Brother's flagship combination machine and its richest Disney-licensed product to date.
+We were commissioned by Brother Sewing for the joint US and European launch of the Aveneer EV1: Brother's flagship sewing and embroidery machine, and its richest Disney-licensed product to date.
 The work spoke to two audiences in parallel: the end consumer (affluent hobbyists and craft enthusiasts, predominantly women aged 50+ who value couture-grade craftsmanship), and Brother's authorised dealer network across North America and Europe who carry the machine in-store.
-Deliverables ran across the global dealer launch event, the Aveneer product page on brother-usa.com, paid social and trade marketing in 40+ countries.
+Deliverables ran across the global dealer launch event, the Aveneer product page on Brother's websites and paid social and trade marketing in 40+ countries.

 01 // PRE-PRODUCTION

-A minimalist, high-fashion visual language — alternating the machine's refined design with a model's creative process, reframing sewing as couture-level craftsmanship.
+From there, we built a minimalist, high-fashion visual concept, designed to make Aveneer feel as premium and desirable as the work it creates, reframing sewing as couture-level craftsmanship.
 Brother brought in Dutch couture designer Tess Van Zalinge, whose architectural, craft-led work embodied the 'Aveneer' ethos on screen.

-Two days at Westerpark Studio, Amsterdam, with a fourteen-person crew — relocated from a planned May shoot in Manchester after logistical issues moving the machine.
-Lighting built for depth, colour and texture, doing the visual work of communicating craft.
+Production took place over two days at Westerpark Studio, Amsterdam, with a fourteen-person crew, relocated from a planned May shoot in Manchester after logistical issues moving the machine.
+We used lighting to build depth, colour and texture, doing the visual work of communicating craft.

 Alongside the hero film, four social cut-downs for platform amplification and a photography package of over 200 lifestyle and product images.